-- 1. Be able to define an open problem for developing a computational system - 2.
-Understand various steps of system/ software development - 3.
+This (This Course will enable students to: 1.
+Be able to define an open problem for developing a computational system 2.
+Understand various steps of system/ software development 3.
 Know about the ethics of organization in general and project development in particular